 Monthly Membership Meeting:

-Please note: Due to the ongoing pandemic and closure of all Town of East Haven public buildings, there will be no January 2021 Monthly Membership Meeting.
+Please note: Due to the ongoing pandemic and closure of all Town of East Haven public buildings, Monthly Membership Meetings are cancelled until further notice.

-A reminder to everyone to kindly check back to this website regarding announcements about upcoming East Haven Land Trust monthly membership meetings scheduled for 2021.
+A reminder to everyone to kindly check back to this website regarding announcements about resumption of East Haven Land Trust monthly membership meetings scheduled for 2021.

 Please stay safe everyone.